 (Rhina ancylostoma)Cartilaginous Fishes • Rays

-These unique fish get the guitar part of their common name, “guitarfish”, from the shape of the body.
-The bowmouth part of the name is derived from their mouth shape that has wavy edges giving the appearance of a longbow, (a large, powerful, wooden hand-drawn bow).
+These unique fish get the guitar part of their common name from their body shape.
+The bowmouth part of the name is derived from their mouth shape that has wavy edges giving the appearance of a longbow, a large, powerful, wooden hand-drawn bow.
 The distinctive appearance of these rays, that of a shark-ray mix, is the reason for some of their other common names, shark ray and sharkfin guitarfish.

 At the Aquarium

 The bowmouth guitarfish is not exhibited at the Aquarium.
 This information is presented for reference information about this guitarfish species.

 Indo-West Pacific: Red Sea and East Africa to Papua New Guinea, north to Japan, south to New South Wales, Australia

 Although they have been recorded as deep as 90 m (295 ft), bowmouth guitarfish generally prefer shallow water fairly close to shore in or near coral reefs or mangroves at depths of 1-20 m (3.3-85 ft).
 They are primarily bottom dwelling animals preferring sandy or muddy substrates but may swim above the bottom.